-SOME ASPECTS OF MORTALITY, CONDITION FACTORS AND LIVER STATE WITH ANISAKIS-INFECTION IN BLUE WHITING IN THE NORTH-EAST ATLANTIC by
+SOME BIOLOGICAL FACTORS OF BLUE WHITING IN THE NORTH-EAST ATLANTIC

-Terje Monstad Institute of Marine Research P.O.Box 1870, Nordnes N-5024 Bergen, Norway
+Terje Monstad Institute of Marine Research P.O.Box 1870 Nordnes 5024 Bergen Norway

 ABSTRACT

 Total mortality coefficients of blue whiting in the spawning area as well as in the feeding area, were obtained for various years and for various yearclasses, by calculating the regressions of the natural logarithms of age frequency against age.
 Together with established fishing mortality coefficients, a mean value of 0.18 was calculated for the natural mortality coefficient; compared to 0.2 used by the Blue Whiting Assessment Working Group.